kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

    GDBMSs that want to be competitive in terms of performance need to perfect this feature set and that's exactly what Kùzu aims to do!
 > - **Kùzu as the GDBMS for Graph Data Science**:
-  One example application domain the Kùzu team is exited about is to be a usable, efficient, and scalable GDBMS of graph data science in the Python graph analytics ecosystem.
+  One example application domain the Kùzu team is excited about is to be a usable, efficient, and scalable GDBMS of graph data science in the Python graph analytics ecosystem.
   Here we are looking at how DuckDB revolutionized tabular data science and want to repeat it in graph data science!